Chaotic and Thermal Aspects in the Highly Excited String S-Matrix

 Note, that consistency requires that we focus on large $r$ regimes, i.e., $r \gg q^{-1}$, wherein we can use the saddle point approximation to evaluate the integral.
 We carry this out numerically and obtain profiles of $\rho(r)$ as shown in Fig.\ref{figrho} below.

 \ndt In the numerical evaluation we keep track of the consistency of the saddle point by tracking the value of $q_{\texttt{saddle}}$ as a function of $r$.
 The large $r$ region where the saddle point approximation has less error, we find that the target profile decays.
 For the Amati-Ruso set-up this form factor was computed in \cite{Manes:2003mw} and the distribution $\rho(r)$ was shown to exactly match with that of a random walk distribution \cite{Manes:2004nd}.
 In particular one obtains that $\vev{r^2}\sim L$ where $L$ is the total length of the string \cite{Mitchell:1987th}.
 The total string length $L$ being proportional to its mass goes like $\sqrt{N }\ell_s$.
 The intuitive picture is that the time-snap of the string is that of a random walk each of $\ell_s$ units, repeated $\sqrt{N}$ number of times.
 Therefore the extension is over the square root of this length which thus goes as $N^{1/4} \ell_s$.
 This is what one expects from the free string picture at low string couplings.
+Note that in \cite{FRT} the effective temperature associated with decay of the $HES$ state also captures this $\sqrt{N}$ scaling of the size.
 At the correspondence point \cite{Horowitz:1996nw}, however the entire string should lie within its Schwarzchild radius which is $\ell_s$.